 Clean vegetables in a sink or pan partially filled with water rather than running water from the tap.

-Reuse the water that vegetables are washed in for watering houseplants or for cleaning.
+Reuse the water used to wash vegetables to water houseplants or for cleaning.

 If you wash dishes by hand, rinse them in a sink partially filled with clean water instead of under running water.

 It takes around 80 litres of water to fill up a bath.
 Even a very long 8-minute shower would only use around 62 litres of water.
 Ideally, you should try replacing baths with a 4-minute shower using an efficient showerhead.
 This would only use around 32 litres of water.
 Remember, when you reduce your hot water use, you also reduce your gas or electricity bill (depending on your hot water system).